pharo-open-documentation/pharo-wiki/Baselines.md

 ### Loads different packages depending on the Pharo version

-Sometimes to might be useful to load some packages only in specific Pharo versions.
+It might be useful to load some packages only in specific Pharo versions.
 For example if we have a compatibility package for Pharo 6, we do not want to load it in pharo 7.

 This is possible with the different spec attributes.

-Until here we defined everything in a spec for #common.
+Until here we defined everything in a spec for `#common`.
 This spec will impact every pharo versions.
 But it's possible to define spec only for some Pharo versions or even other Smalltalks.

 In order to do that we can add in the baseline a special #for:do: command taking as parameter a specific attribute.